d12frosted/elpa-mirror/stable-melpa/citar-readme.txt

- A completing-read front-end for browsing and acting on bibliographic data.
+ A completing-read front-end to browse, filter and act on BibTeX, BibLaTeX, and CSL JSON bibliographic data, including LaTeX, markdown, and org-cite citation editing support.

- When used with vertico/selectrum/icomplete-vertical, embark, and marginalia, it provides similar functionality to helm-bibtex and ivy-bibtex: quick filtering and selecting of bibliographic entries from the minibuffer, and the option to run different commands against them.
+ With embark, it also provides access to contextual actions, both in the minibuffer, and in the buffer at-point.